BGI-Qingdao/HAST4TGS/README.md

-# HAST
+# HAST4TGS
-A fast and memory effiective version of trio-binning .
+A version of HAST for TGS long reads, fast and memory-effiective trio-binning.

 - Use jellyfish to replace meryl
 - Rewrite classify.py by c++ and add multi-thread support .